 Arborists perform a variety of tasks including

 Depending on the task they are performing will dictate how much they charge.
 As every tree is different the amount for removal and pruning will vary.
-We have a great resource for tree removal cost and also tree trimming cost guide.
+We have a great resource for tree removal costs and also a tree trimming cost guide.

 What tasks will you likely be doing when you start?